 Kachi Kachi Ropeway

 The Kachi Kachi Ropeway takes you near the peak of Mount Tenjo.

 Besides allowing you to take in an amazing aerial view of Lake Kawaguchiko, you will also get to see Mount Fuji and its iconic snow-capped peak on a clear day.

 We were also pleasantly surprised to find some cherry blossoms still in bloom on the mountain in late April.
 I think the white ones are winter plum but still pretty nonetheless.

 The weather is generally colder than Tokyo so we bought ourselves a cup of hot tea (nothing fancy) and dango (a kind of Japanese dumpling) from the Tanuki teahouse at the observatory deck to warm ourselves before heading down.

 Sight-seeing boat around the lake

 We bought the combo tickets for both the ropeway and the pleasure boat.
-Yes, the boat has a rather risque name but it really is just a normal sight-seeing ride.
+Yes, the boat has a rather risque name but it really is just a normal sight-seeing cruise.
 After descending Mt Tenjo via the ropeway, we headed for the boat ride around the lake.
 I wasn’t particularly fond of the ride mainly due to the biting winds in late Autumn.
 In fact, we had to retreat to the enclosed cabins shortly after the ride began to escape the cold. 😛

 Strolling along Lake Kawaguchiko